-Under head coach Rick Barnes, the Rocky Top Rowdies have been as loud as they have been in quite some time with and Top 10 team and reigning SEC Player of the Year Grant Williams, Admiral Schofield, and Jordan Bone leading the Vols in hopes of reaching the Final Four for the first time ever.
+Under head coach Rick Barnes, the Rocky Top Rowdies have been as loud as they have been in quite some time with the nation’s No. 1 team and reigning SEC Player of the Year Grant Williams, Admiral Schofield, and Jordan Bone leading the Vols in hopes of reaching the Final Four for the first time ever.

 Since the program started in 1908, the University of Tennessee-Knoxville has captured 10 SEC regular season titles, won four SEC Tournament championships, and produced a slew of All-American basketball players like Paul Walther, Reggie Johnson, Bill Justus, Tony White and Ron Slay.
 Even unsung heroes and recent stars such as Dyron Nix, Jajuan Smith, C.J.
 Watson and Scotty Hopson have been a big part of program history.